gpannese/gpannese.github.io/README.md

 - Going to the park with my dog!

 When im not studying, I love:
-- going to meuseums.
+- going to meuseums around town.
-- watching tv.
+- either catching up on a tv series or being with my friends.

 ##Website I recommend
 1. [Youtube](https://youtube.com)